roeszler/reabook/README.md

     * Results : [All Ok]()

 ## 9. Deployment
-This project was deployed using the Django Framework into Heroku.
+This project was deployed using the Django Framework into Render.
 The steps to deploy are as follows:

 * Fork or clone the [Code-Institute-Org: python-essentials-template](https://github.com/Code-Institute-Org/python-essentials-template)
 * Click the Use this template to create a clone in GitHub